 Within our MD Program, we prioritize the important of cultural competency in our training.
 Supported by our diverse clinical settings, we impart on our students that comprehensive care requires serving the individual patient’s unique needs, wants, abilities, and challenges.

-Our Office of Diversity and Inclusion supports a number of groups and programs for all students to explore, get involved, and develop.
+Our Office of Diversity and Inclusion supports a number of groups and programs for students to explore and get involved in, such as the Student National Medical Association and the Latino Medical Student Association.
 We also have a number of initiatives for helping students from populations historically underrepresented in medicine find community and mentoring so they can thrive at Feinberg.
 To access the past issues of the newsletter, please see the Diversity and Inclusion Matters page.

 To find a breakdown of our student makeup, please see the Student Body Profile page.